dojo/docs/dojo/dom.rst

 ======== ============== ==========================================
 Argument Type           Description
 ======== ============== ==========================================
-node     DomNode|String The node you want to check is a descendent ancestor DomNode|String The node you think might be the ancestor
+node     DomNode|String The node you want to check is a descendant ancestor DomNode|String The node you think might be the ancestor
 ======== ============== ==========================================